hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 You can define static fields on a named struct.

-Unlike static members in class, the object created by the struct constructor can access the static fields through '.' operator.
+Unlike static members in class, the object created by the struct constructor can also access these fields through '.' operator on the instance.

 And if you changed the static fields in a named struct.
-All the object created from this named struct, will be getting the new value.
+All the object created from this named struct, nomatter it was created before or after the change, will be getting the new value.

 ```javascript
 struct Named {